JDChallenger/malaria_monoclonal_transmission/README.md

 # About these files

-The files in this folder accompany the article **Monoclonal antibodies block transmission of genetically diverse Plasmodium falciparum strains to mosquitoes**, which will shortly be published in **NPJ Vaccines**.
+The files in this folder accompany the article **Monoclonal antibodies block transmission of genetically diverse Plasmodium falciparum strains to mosquitoes** by Jore, de Jong, Meerstein-Kessel *et al.*, which will shortly be published in **NPJ Vaccines**.
 The R scripts collected here were used to perform the regression analysis presented in the paper, and generate Figure 1 & Figure 3A.

 Once the files have been downloaded, we recommend double-clicking on the 'Final_analyses.Rproj' file (assuming RStudio is already installed) to open the R project.
 The advantage of this is that the RStudio session should start in the correct working directory (where the data files are stored).